-1. Made-up Trade Marks
+1. Made-up trade marks

 The best and most distinctive trade marks are those that have been made up.
 Examples of made-up trade-marks include Kodak, Xerox, and Zumba.
 These are inherently distinctive and offer the added benefit of the low likelihood of somebody else making up the same trade mark and filing it in the same class of goods and services.
 It is also relatively easy to find associated domain names and social media accounts for made up trade marks.

-2. Suggestive Trade Marks
+2. Suggestive trade marks

 The next level down are suggestive trade marks.
 These are suggestive of the qualities that you’re trying to get across, but are not descriptive of the goods or services.
 Examples of suggestive trade marks include Greyhound for bus services (suggestive of speed and sleekness) and Iron Mountain for data storage (suggesting security, immovability, and impenetrableness).
 Actually, Zumba for exercise classes is another suggestive trade mark in that it is suggestive of Samba.

-3. Arbitrary Trade Marks
+3. Arbitrary trade marks

 The next level down are arbitrary trade marks.
 These are typically existing English words that are filed in a class that they are not descriptive of.
 Examples of these include “Blackberry” for mobile phones, and “Google” for search services (yes it is an English word!).

-4. Semi-descriptive Trade Marks
+4. Semi-descriptive trade marks

 The next level down in terms of its commercial effect are semi-descriptive trade marks.
 An example of a semi-descriptive trade mark is the word ‘Trailok’ for a trailer locking product.
-Even though it would probably be registerable, the ordinary use of the word trailer lock by your competitors would be diluting your trade mark, and being semi-descriptive, it would not be sticky to reputation.
+Even though it would probably be registrable, the ordinary use of the word trailer lock by your competitors would be diluting your trade mark, and being semi-descriptive, it would not be sticky to reputation.

-5. Descriptive Trade Marks
+5. Descriptive trade marks